JorgeECampos/Sending-Text-Messages-Guide/SendMessage.md

   <img src="Images/Step3.png" alt="Step 3" height="500"/>

-4. Write on the “Search bar” the word “message” and then click on the Message app.
+4. Write on the “Search bar” the word “message” and then tap on the Message app.

   <img src="Images/Step4.png" alt="Step 4" height="500"/>